stleerh/blog2/announcing.md

 panel refresh automatically at various intervals if desired.

 The three tabs present different visualizations for the traffic flows.
-In the Overview tab (Figure 2), there are several different chart types that gives you a summary of the bandwidth usage.
-The Traffic flows tab (Figure 3) presents a detailed table of each flow enriched with Kubernetes metadata and the ability to choose what columns to display.
+In the Overview tab (Figure 2), there are several different chart types that give you a summary of the bandwidth usage.
+The Traffic flows tab (Figure 3) presents a detailed table of each flow enriched with Kubernetes metadata.
+If you click **Show advanced options**, you can choose what columns to display in **Manage columns** and export the table in CSV format with **Export data**.
+Click any column to sort it in ascending or descending order.
+If you click a row, it will display the raw flow data.

 ![Traffic flow table](images/flow_table.png)
 _<div style="text-align: center">Figure 3: Traffic flow table</div>_